Nearly 100 protesters released from Burundi prison

 Activists and human rights groups say many of the protesters were young men who were beaten while in prison, something officials deny.

-Philippe Nzobonariba, the government spokesman, said media and other organizations were closed for criminality and there was evidence a failed coup in May was financed through bank accounts of NGOs.
+Philippe Nzobonariba, the government spokesman, said media and other organisations were closed for criminality and there was evidence a failed coup in May was financed through bank accounts of NGOs.

 Nzobonariba said he expected Burundi and EU countries to come up with an agreement for vital aid flows to continue.